peterkracik/scss-best-practice/README.md

 ```

 ### 4. DON'T change item's children properties, DO change item's properties based on its parent
-Keep rules for an item all together, so you don't need to search file(s) to find specific behaviour
+Keep rules for an item all together, so you don't need to search file(s) to find specific behaviour.
+In this case you're modifying selector .child not the .item, so it's should be in the same place as other .child's rules.

 #### DONT